top of page

 What safari planners do

-• Design routes and itineraries
+• Design itineraries and routing

-• Recommend lodges and camps
+• Recommend lodges and camps based on fit, not volume

-• Coordinate transfers and internal flights
+• Coordinate multiple operators and transfers

 When a planner makes sense

-• You want reassurance and structure
+• Travellers who want reassurance and oversight

 Trade-offs to understand